RCN-ECS/CnGV/notebook/20200426_MA_SimulationResults4.md

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.8.GxEanoms.png)

-#### Means vs raw
+#### Means vs raw data

 I took 2 approaches.
 First I checked the estimates themselves - made sure that CovGE and GxE for means and raw match.
 If so, they should fall along the 1:1 (red) line.
 Covariance matches perfectly, GxE is close but the means estimates seem to be a tad lower than raw GxE estimates.

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.8.covmeansraw.png)
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.8.gxemeancheck.png)

 I also regressed the lengths of the confidence intervals for the means against the length of the CIs for raw data.
-For this, I also colored the points according to significance to make sure there were no biases in significance. **Red** = both means and raw are significant, **blue** = means are sig but raw is not, **green** = raw is sig but means are not, and **grey** = neither are significant.Again, if they matched we would expect a perfect 1:1 fit.
+For this, I also colored the points according to significance to make sure there were no biases in significance. **Red** = both means and raw are significant, **blue** = means are sig but raw is not, **green** = raw is sig but means are not, and **grey** = neither are significant.
+Again, if they matched we would expect a perfect 1:1 fit.
 For CovGE, we see some variability - seems like most fall around the 1:1 line with perhaps a slightly greater error for means.

 For GxE, we see much greater variability - greater error for means data than raw, but apart from a few blues/greens near GxE = 0; there doesn't seem to be a major bias in significance.
 For CovGE, we again see more variability but a fairly even spread across the 1:1 line.
 It also looks like there is more significance for raw (green) but again it doesn't look like there's any systematic bias.